-Utilizing an infrastructure supported by IndexedHBase, our work delves into the system support for ad hoc queries and post-query data analysis performed on large-scale social media data.
-Based on our studies, the three categories of challenges are data-related, system-related, and programming and computation-related.
-Data related issues involve storing and serving incremental data on a scale of at least TB level, sustaining or creating indices with customized formats, and supporting flexible data schema for structured and semi-structured data with less disk consumption.
-System-related issues offer multi-tenancy to query clients and application developers, as well as allowing commodity hardware failures with fast/auto recovery.
-Finally, programming and computation-related issues support ad hoc query interfaces such as Pig, Hive, and Spark SQL, in addition to supporting customized programming in imperative programming languages such as Java and Python.
+Utilizing an infrastructure supported by IndexedHBase, our work delves into the system challenges for ad hoc queries and postquery data analysis performed on large-scale social media data.
+Based on our studies, the three categories of challenges are datarelated, system-related, and programming and computationrelated.
+Data-related challenges store and serve incremental data on a scale of at least TB level, sustain or create indices with customized formats, and support flexible data schema for structured and semi-structured data with less disk consumption.
+System-related challenges offer multi-tenancy to query clients and application developers, as well as allowing commodity hardware failures with fast/auto recovery.
+Finally, programming and computation-related challenges support ad hoc query interface such as Pig, Hive, and Spark SQL, in addition to supporting customized programming in imperative programming languages such as Java and Python.
 They offer different levels of parallelism and sophisticated data mining and machine learning applications.

-3. AD HOC QUERY WITH NOSQL DATABASE
+3. AD HOC QUERY WITH NOSQL

+DATABASE

-A key characteristic of social media data analysis is ad hoc queries that select a subset data of interest from a very large dataset in databases, which has time and spatial attributes.
-Each row/field of tweet data is stored with an associated timestamp and their related column values.
+A key characteristic of social media data analysis is the ad hoc queries that select the interested subset of data from a very large set of time spatial data stored in databases.
+Generally, each row/field of tweet data is stored with an associated timestamp and their related column values.
 An example query could be "Find all the related tweets with given hashtag #computing in the time range between June 15th 2015 and July 10th 2015".
 This type of query can be rewritten as traditional Select-Project-Join (SPJ) ad hoc queries.
-They project and join the two datasets, the records within that specific time, and other sets of records within the target fields, such as hashtags.
+These project and join the two datasets, the records within that specific time, and other sets of records within the target fields, such as hashtags.
 The size of projection data, amount of generated temporary tables, and the type of join operations depends on the target fields of each query within a single table.
-For instance, the execution flow of the example query given above firstly scans the entire raw data table and filters the required data by referring to the given predicates of time duration and hashtag.
+For instance, the execution flow of the example query given above firstly scans the entire raw data table and filters the required data by referring to the given predicates of time duration and a hashtag.
 Then it generates two temporary tables and performs a single shared-key join.
 Due to the extra overhead of generating two tables separately, in addition to performing a join aggregation and scanning entire rows of each target record, Gao et al. [7-9] has shown that the overall performance does not meet our expectations.
 By comparison, the HBase solution scans the index and raw tables once and immediately filters the data with the support of built-in "create timestamp" for each stored row/column in a table.
 Even adopting NoSQL databases as backend storage, there are limited choices of database solutions that can efficiently store large datasets with fast (inverted) index access to the time spatial data.
-IndexedHBase has been developed as the backend inverted index layer, where the data and indices are stored on top of HBase to support these complicated social media data queries.
+IndexedHBase was developed as the backend inverted index layer, where the data and indices are stored on top of HBase to support these complicated social media data queries.